epandurski/swaptacular.github.io/_posts/2022-07-03-what-is-a-currency-peg.md

 ## Currency Pegging in Swaptacular

 Currency pegging is a first-class citizen in Swaptacular.
-When you configure your currency, you can declare a fixed exchange rate with any other Swaptacular currency.
-Non-Swaptacular currencies (USD, EUR, gold etc.) can also be used as pegs, as long as corresponding global currency IDs have been reserved for them.
+When you configure your own currency, you can specify a fixed exchange rate with some other Swaptacular currency.
+Non-Swaptacular currencies (USD, EUR, gold etc.) can also be used as pegs, if global currency IDs have been reserved for them.

 In practice, this means that almost all of the currencies created in Swaptacular will be denominated in well known currency units (USD,